tgcalls/awesome-tgcalls/README.md

 - [TGVCBOT](https://github.com/thehamkercat/Telegram_VC_Bot) - A bot that can play music from various sources in VC.
 - [callsmusic/tgvc-userbot](https://github.com/callsmusic/tgvc-userbot) - A Voice Chat UserBot with playlist and Heroku support.
+- [tgcallsjs/LemonJamsBot](https://github.com/tgcallsjs/LemonJamsBot) - A bot/userbot that plays music in voice chats and isbased on tgcallsjs.